 As we had hoped, the survey respondents represented a diverse range of industries and organizational sizes.
-Individuals came from over 25 industries, with the top five being Industrial Manufacturing, Public Sector, Education & Research, Healthcare, and High Tech.
-(Fig. 2)
+Individuals came from over 25 industries, with the top five being Industrial Manufacturing, Public Sector, Education & Research, Healthcare, and High Technology, respectively (see Fig. 2).

-As for organizational size, we used the number of EBS users as a proxy.
-(Fig. 3) Again, respondents were spread evenly from small deployments to extremely large ones, with slightly more emphasis on organizations with less than 500 user licenses.
+As for organizational size, we used the number of EBS users as a proxy (see Fig. 3).
+Again, respondents were spread evenly from small deployments to extremely large ones, with slightly more emphasis on organizations with less than 500 user licenses.
 Roughly 40% of respondents reported their organization had EBS users in two or more countries, and the majority of those in a single country had users located in the US.